Updated: January 3, 2022

 Good types of artificial lighting include a simple clip-on ring light or a photography studio light.

-For any sort of video production in which an employee needs to be on-camera, a high quality USB camera or a mirrorless camera with a USB connection are best.
+For any sort of video production in which an employee needs to be on-camera, a high-quality USB camera or a mirrorless camera with a USB connection is best.
 An HDMI to USB adapter can be used to connect a quality camera to a computer.